 On the contrary.
 You’re supposed to eat in the healthiest possible way on the day you donate.

 Again, it varies from country to country, but usually it’s around half a litter (500 ml).
 The human body normally has four litters of blood.

 Will there be consequences on my body?

 It takes 24 hours for your body to replace the blood you gave away, so during that time it’s possible that your pressure drops or that you feel dizzy or weak.
 That’s why you can’t do sports on the day you donate, and it’s not recommended that you stay on your feet for too long.
 Some people faint.
 But it varies from person to person; for me, I usually feel more tired than I would otherwise, but other than that, I never had any side effects.
-An inside tip for you: if you eat eggs before donating, chances are that you will feel great all day.

 How long do I have to wait before donating again?

 Three months.
 That’s how long it takes for your body to fully recover, in terms of vitamins and proteins.
 Some people say that if you donate every three months, your body gets used to it, and it starts to produce more blood than you need – so you’ll be in this sort of physical obligation to donate, to avoid flooding your body with your own blood.
 I’m not sure how truthful that is, but just in case, I alternate my donation time; sometimes I donate after three months, others after five, others after four.